PENGZhaoqing/CourseSelect_en/README.md

 ## Introduction

-This sample system is the english version of CourseSelect [Original Version](https://github.com/PENGZhaoqing/CourseSelect), which is developed for the UCAS master course (Senior Software Engineering).
+This sample system is an extended english version of CourseSelect [Original Version](https://github.com/PENGZhaoqing/CourseSelect), which is developed for the UCAS master course (Senior Software Engineering).
 Aiming to help beginners to learn RoR (Ruby on Rails).
 Based on this, beginners can add more function:

 * Deal with course conflict and control the student number